IBM/event-automation/_eem_11.7/03a-administering/10-audit-logging.md

 Find out how to configure {{site.data.reuse.eem_name}} to log audit data that permit administrators to monitor user activity and identify security breaches.

-_DRAFT COMMENT: Updates needed for new gateway config?_

 ## Event model
 {: #event-model}